rwev/coyote.life/content/articles/published/reference--packing--moto.md

 # maintenance / repairs

+The tools (or sizes thereof) & spare parts listed here are suited to service a 1983 Honda XL600; take stock and adjust appropriately for other vehicles.

 ## tool roll
 - lubricant (multi-use, wd-40 choice, 3 oz. can)
 - notepad + pen (for records, notes, tire pressures, oil changes, mileages, etc.)